AceBreadman/Zebra-problem-solver/README.md

 The constraints need to be manually entered into the code.

-This was used to solve a grad interview application question, attached within this REPO
+This was used to solve a grad interview application question.
+(Omitted within the repo)